-Scripture references are from the New Scofield Reference Bible.
-(This message is also included in the hardback book, J. Vernon McGee On Comfort, Copyright 1994 by Thru the Bible Radio.)
-So Moses brought Israel from the Red Sea, and they went out into the wilderness of Shur; and they went three days in the wilderness, and found no water.
-And when they came to Marah, they could not drink of the waters of Marah, for they were bitter; therefore the name of it was called Marah.
-And the people murmured against Moses, saying, What shall we drink?
-And he cried unto the LORD; and the LORD showed him a tree, which when he had cast into the waters, the waters were made sweet....
-(Exodus 15:22-25)
+So Moses brought Israel from the Red Sea; then they went out into the Wilderness of Shur.
+And they went three days in the wilderness and found no water.
+Now when they came to Marah, they could not drink the waters of Marah, for they were bitter.
+Therefore the name of it was called Marah.
+And the people complained against Moses, saying, "What shall we drink?"
+So he cried out to the LORD, and the LORD showed him a tree.
+When he cast it into the waters, the waters were made sweet -Exodus 15:22-25

-This remarkable experience of the people of Israel is our subject, but to get into the water I want to use a springboard, and it's over in the letter which the apostle Paul sent to Christians in Corinth.
-It is this statement:
+This remarkable experience of the people of Israel is our subject, but before diving in let's look at a letter the apostle Paul sent to Christians in Corinth.
+Stay with me:

-Now all these things happened unto them for examples, and they are written for our admonition, upon whom the ends of the ages are come.
-(1 Corinthians 10:11)
+Now all these things happened to them as examples, and they were written for our admonition, upon whom the ends of the ages have come. -1 Corinthians 10:11

-After reciting how God provided both food and drink for Israel during their long trek through the wilderness, Paul makes a surprising declaration.
-He says that their experiences were recorded for us!
+Just before this Paul recited how God provided both food and drink for Israel during their long trek through the wilderness, and then he makes a surprising declaration: Their experiences were recorded for us.
 Why?
-They are examples for you and me as we walk the pilgrim pathway through the wilderness of this world.
-And then he gives us an admonition in the next verse:
+They are examples for you and me as we walk the pilgrim pathway through this world's wilderness.
+Before we can even fathom that, he gives us a warning:

-Wherefore, let him that thinketh he standeth take heed lest he fall.
-(1 Corinthians 10:12)
+Therefore let him who thinks he stands take heed lest he fall.

+-1 Corinthians 10:12

-Now what the children of Israel experienced while going through the wilderness corresponds to our Christian experience.
-You can translate what happened to them over to the lives of believers today.
+What the children of Israel experienced while going through the wilderness corresponds to our Christian experience; you can translate what happened to them directly over to the life of any believer today.
 We can expect to encounter the same problems and expect the same solutions to work for us.
-Every believer is going to experience his own particular version of what happened to these people in the wilderness.
+Every believer will experience their own particular version of what happened to the Israelites in the wilderness.